Decremental Single-Source Shortest Paths on Undirected Graphs in Near-Linear Total Update Time: Technical Overview

-However, we cannot simply use the ES-tree on $ H'' $ because as edges are deleted from $ G $, nodes might join the approximate balls and therefore edges might be inserted into $ F $ and thus into $ H'' $.
-This means that a dynamic shortest paths algorithm running on $ H'' $ would not find itself in a purely decremental setting.
+However, we cannot simply use the ES-tree on $ H'' $ because as edges are deleted from~$ G $, nodes might join the approximate balls and therefore edges might be inserted into $ F $ and thus into $ H'' $.
+This means that a dynamic shortest paths algorithm running on $ H'' $ would not be situated in a purely decremental setting.
 However the insertions have a ``nice'' structure.
-We can deal with them by using a previously developed technique, called \emph{monotone ES-tree}.
-The main idea of the monotone ES-tree is to ignore the level decreases suggested by inserting edges.
+We can deal with them by using a previously developed technique, called \emph{monotone ES-tree}~\cite{HenzingerKNSICOMP16}.
+The main idea of the monotone ES-tree is to ignore the level decreases made possible by inserting edges.
 The hop-set proof still goes through, even though we are not arguing about the current distance in $ H'' $ anymore, but the level of a node $ u $ in the monotone ES-tree.
-Maintaining the monotone ES-tree for distances up to $ D $ in $ H'' $ takes time $ O (|\mathcal{E} (H)| D) $ where $ \mathcal{E} (H'') $ is the set of edges ever contained in $ H'' $ (including those that are inserted over time) and $ D = O (n^{1/2 + 1/p}) $ as explained above.
+Maintaining the monotone ES-tree for distances up to $ D $ in $ H'' $ takes time $ O (\mathcal{E} (H'') D) $ where $ \mathcal{E} (H'') $ is the number of edges ever contained in~$ H'' $ (including edges that are inserted over time) and $ D = O (n^{1/2 + 1/p}) $ as explained above.
 Each insertion of an edge into $ F $ corresponds to a node joining $ \ball (u, D) $ for some node $ u $.
-For a fixed node $ u $ of priority $ i $ there are at most $ \log{D} $ possibilities for nodes to join $ \ball (u, D) $ (namely each time $ \lfloor \log{\dist_G (u, A_{i+1}} \rfloor $ increases) and every time at most $ m^{(i+1)/p} $ nodes will join whp.
-It follows that $ |\mathcal{E} (H)| $ is $ O (m^{1 + o(1)}) $ whp and the running time of this step is $ O (m^{1 + 1/2 + o(1)}) $ in expectation.
+For a fixed node $ u $ of priority $ i $ there are at most $ \log{D} $ possibilities for nodes to join $ \ball (u, D) $ (namely each time $ \lfloor \log{\dist_G (u, A_{i+1})} \rfloor $ increases) and every time at most $ m^{(i+1)/p} $ nodes will join in expectation.
+It follows that $ \mathcal{E} (H) $ is $ m^{1 + o(1)} $ in expectation and the running time of this step is $ m^{1 + 1/2 + o(1)} $ in expectation.